pypancsv/pypancsv/docs/pres201901a/index.md

 <div id='ex6'/>

-## Exercise 6:  Add a new "Note" column to the sheet we made Make "ContactsToInsert" and "CampaignMembersToInsert" for those not in Salesforce
+## Exercise 6:  Add a new "Note" column to our concatenated events roster

 If you accidentally closed your work, open the TO DO:  INSERT LINK HERE "starter code" if you want to work alone without anybody typing over you, or [https://link.stthomas.edu/sfpy102collab](https://link.stthomas.edu/sfpy102collab){:target="_blank"} if you'd rather collaborative-code with others (or open both in separate tabs, but keep track of which is which).